gengrill/stackbert/README.md

 ### Dataset

+Compiler used: GCC: (Ubuntu 5.4.0-6ubuntu1~16.04.4) 5.4.0 20160609

-Dataset used is the same as [EKLAVYA](https://github.com/shensq04/EKLAVYA).
-Please find it on ava at `/media/VMs/chinmay_dd/varRecovery/otherProjects/EKLAVYA/binary/`.
+Dataset used for training is the same as [EKLAVYA](https://github.com/shensq04/EKLAVYA).
+Please find the raw binaries on ava at `/media/VMs/chinmay_dd/varRecovery/data/EKLAVYA/binary/x86`.
 Currently the models are trained on x86 binaries only since that is the target for BinRec 2.0.

+SPEC 2017 binaries compiled with the same compiler can be found at : `/media/VMs/chinmay_dd/varRecovery/data/SPECDATA`